pekelund-dev/codex-test/docs/gcp-setup-cloud-console.md

      - **Storage Object Admin** on the receipts bucket.
      - **Datastore User** for Firestore access.
      - **Vertex AI User** to invoke Gemini models.
+     - **Eventarc Event Receiver** so triggers can deliver storage events.

 3. **Build and publish the container image**
    - Open **Cloud Build → Builds → Create** and select **Container image**.